 BARRED CARDINALFISH IN THE WILD

 As with most cardinalfish, the Gelatinous cardinalfish are nocturnal feeders and during the day hide in crevices or deep caves.
 We have only seen them on shallow offshore reefs at 10 to 12 meters and in the shallows from 1.5 meters down to 4 meters.
 They are very reclusive and as soon as light is put on them they go into hiding.
+On one occasion we have seen the adults feeding mid water during a safety stop at night.
+Pictured below.

 The Gelatinous cardinalfish is found across the Indian ocean from East Africa including the Red sea and across to Hawaii up to Southern Japan and down to Australia.